nnirror/facet/README.md

 - Stop playback: `[ctrl + .]` or `[ctrl + ?]`
 - Stop regenerating patterns: `[ctrl + ,]`

+### Running "npm run facet"

+When you run the `npm run facet` command in the terminal, the following sequence of events occurs:

+A server, known as the `process manager`, starts up on http://localhost:5831.
+This server is responsible for managing the startup and shutdown of the two servers listed below:

+1. The `transport server` starts up on http://localhost:3211.
+This server is responsible for handling the timing and playback of audio, MIDI, and OSC events.

+2. The `pattern generator` server starts up on http://localhost:1123.
+This server listens to requests from the text editor UI in the browser located at http://localhost:1124 and interprets those commands into data.
+If the pattern is intended to be played back as audio, a corresponding .wav file will be stored in the `tmp/` subdirectory in the Facet repo.
+Otherwise, if the pattern is intended for MIDI or OSC output, the data will be posted directly to the transport server.

 ### Variables

 #### mousex / mousey